Francesco Petruccione

-Francesco Petruccione AAS,ASSAf is a renowned physicist and academic leader, currently serving as a professor of Physics at Stellenbosch University and the interim director of the National Institute for Theoretical and Computational Sciences (NITheCS).
+Francesco Petruccione AAS,ASSAf, NITheCS is a physicist and academic leader currently living in South Africa and serving as a professor of Physics at Stellenbosch University and the director of the National Institute for Theoretical and Computational Sciences (NITheCS).
 With a wealth of experience in his field, he previously held the position of professor and Pro Vice-Chancellor of Big Data and Informatics at the University of KwaZulu-Natal (UKZN).
-Petruccione is also a highly regarded member of the Academy of Science of South Africa and a Fellow of the Royal Society of South Africa.
+Petruccione is also a member of the Academy of Science of South Africa and a Fellow of the Royal Society of South Africa.

 Early life and education

 Francesco Petruccione was born in Genoa, Italy, in 1961.
 He pursued his undergraduate studies in physics at the University of Freiburg, Germany, where he earned his first degree in the field.
 Petruccione continued his academic journey at the same institution, earning his doctorate in 1988 and his Habilitation degree (Dr. rer. nat. habil.) in 1994.